ngxs/store/docs/concepts/state.md

 ## Defining a State
 States are classes along with decorators to describe metadata and action mappings.
-To define a state container, let's create a ES2015 class and decorator it with the `State` decorator.
+To define a state container, let's create an ES2015 class and decorate it with the `State` decorator.

 ```TS
 import { State } from '@ngxs/store';